web3os-org/kernel/README.md

 Packages are generally ES Modules, located at a url that contains a `package.json`.

+You can attempt to install any package from npm using a CDN such as [unpkg](https://unpkg.com) (this is the default wpm registry).

+This means that during development, you can serve up your app locally, with Live Server for example, and `wpm install http://localhost:5500`.

 You may also just use the `import` command to directly import an ES module from a URL.
+Or bypass all of this and use your own technique!

 Dependency management is another monster altogether, so that's still a WIP.
 This means your package should already be bundled when web3os loads it, or pull in your dependencies some other way.

-You can attempt to install any package from npm using a CDN such as [unpkg](https://unpkg.com).
-This doesn't mean the package will work as expected, but here are a few examples of npm libraries that can be loaded in web3os:
+Here are a few examples of npm libraries that can be successfully loaded in web3os:

 - [lodash](https://www.npmjs.com/package/lodash)
   - `wpm install lodash`